splunk/observability-workshop/docs/victorops/getting_started/team.md

-# Create Your Team for VictorOps
+# Create Your Team

 Navigate to the **Teams** tab on the main toolbar, you should find you have had a team created for you as part of the workshop setup, however if this did not happen, you may need to create a new one.

-Select **Add Team**, then enter your team name using the format described by your workshop presenter, this will tpyically be in the format of "StudentID_Workshop" and then save by clicking the **Add Team** button.
+Select **Add Team**, then enter your team name using the format described by your workshop presenter, this will typically be in the format of "StudentID_Workshop" and then save by clicking the **Add Team** button.

 You now need to add other users to your team.
 If you are running this workshop using the Splunk provided environment, the following accounts are available for testing.